Invisalign ® Clear Aligners

 - Crowding: Teeth may not have enough room in the jaw for a comfortable fit.
 This is turn affects smile aesthetics.
 Invisalign can help correct spacing.

-Invisalign can even be used to supplement traditional braces treatments that may have relapsed somewhat.
+Invisalign can even be used to supplement traditional braces treatments that may involve teeth that have relapsed back to their pre-treatment position.

 Speak with your dentist or orthodontist to determine whether your orthodontic condition is treatable with Invisalign.